QuantumBadger/RedReader/README.md

 RedReader Beta (for Android)
 ============================

-An unofficial, open source client for reddit. *To be uploaded shortly.*
+An unofficial, open source client for reddit.

 Features
 --------